Baiae: History

 Baiae was sacked during the barbarian invasions and again by Muslim raiders in the 8th century.
 It was deserted owing to recurrent malaria by 1500, but Pedro de Toledo erected a castle, the Castello di Baia, in the 16th century.

+The Baianus lacus

+The bay of Baia constitutes the remains of an ancient crater partly submerged in and invaded by the sea.
+In Roman times it was a complete coastal lagoon, the Baianus lacus, and Roman buildings were located on a sandy expanse between the sea and the eastern bank of the Baianus lacus, now submerged, and occupied the internal slope of the crater.

+The channel between the lagoon and the sea made by cutting the sandy isthmus that separated them, and is 32 m wide and delimited by two piers about 230 m long and 9 wide.
+The piers were made of concrete with tuff chips arranged in layers.

+The concrete conglomerate was thrown into wooden caissons (arcae) testified by the presence of the typical holes left by the construction piles.
+In some cases the posts and the planking of the formwork are still perfectly preserved.
+The north pier is partly preserved in a 63 m length starting from the east.

 Archaeology

-The site had occasionally revealed Roman sculptures.
-The Aphrodite of Baiae, a variant of the Venus de Medici, was supposedly excavated there sometime before 1803, when the English antiquary Thomas Hope began displaying it in his gallery on Duchess Street in London.
+The statue of the "Aphrodite of Baiae", a variant of the Venus de Medici, was supposedly excavated sometime before 1803, when the English antiquary Thomas Hope began displaying it in his gallery on Duchess Street in London.

 The important archaeological remains were intensively excavated from 1941, revealing layers of buildings, villas and thermal complexes belonging to periods from the late Republican age, the Augustan, Hadrianic to the late Empire.